tshepang/blog-movies/content/movies/Appleseed Ex Machina (2007).rst

 The lead character from `the first movie`__ takes a backseat somewhat, making way for the cyborg friend and former lover, and to a lesser extent, the lover's clone, as well as to multiple other key characters.
-It's an interesting concept actually, and actually one I haven't seen explored before: that the clone looks and acts so much like the former lover presents a challenge, and the conflict is apparent, but not overdone.
+It's an interesting concept actually, and I haven't seen it explored before: that the clone looks and acts so much like the former lover presents a challenge, and the conflict is apparent, but not overdone.